 Clank, twist and suddenly the rabble became roars.
 As Tabitha’s eyes adjusted to the light she could see the sea of hatred she was cast into.

-There was a plant though.
-There was one among them on Owen Inc. coin to deliberately keep the crowd irate.
-It was he who threw the can of soup – full.
+There was one among them deliberately keeping the crowd irate.
+It was he who threw the can.
 It hit Tabitha across her face causing her to fall over.
-The Bailiffs halfheartedly pushed the crowd back but whilst they were lifting Tabitha onto her feet, another – feeling bold because of the rabble-rouser – ran at her and kicked her in the face.
+The Bailiffs half heartedly pushed the crowd back but whilst they were lifting Tabitha onto her feet, another – feeling bold because of the rabble-rouser – ran at her and kicked her in the face.